 Eva Porter Faculty, Science

 Mrs. Eva Porter came to Cristo Rey Philadelphia High School in 2013 as the founding Biology teacher.
 She is a graduate of Manhattanville College (B.A.
-Biology, Minor in Religion, 1999).
-In 2000, she started teaching science at the Academy of Mt.
-St. Ursula in the Bronx, NY and continued to teach there for seven years.
-She taught General Biology, Biology Honors, AP Biology, Chemistry, and Physics.
-She completed her graduate training at Fordham University (M.S.T.
-Biology, 2004).
-In 2007, Mrs. Porter relocated to Florida and continued to teach Biology and Advanced Placement Biology for the School District of Osceola County.
-Throughout her years as a teacher, Mrs. Porter always emphasized higher education and challenged her students to go beyond their comfort zones.
-Mrs. Porter love sharing her passion for biology and education with her students and serving as the advisor for the Cristo Rey Honor Society.
+Biology, Minor in Religion, 1999) and completed her graduate training at Fordham University (M.S.T.
+Biology Education, 2004).
+She has been teaching science since 2000 and throughout her years as a teacher, Mrs. Porter always emphasized higher education and challenged her students to go beyond their comfort zones.
+Mrs. Porter is excited to bring her passion for STEM education as the Director of the Tiger Woods Learning Center and 9th grade Biology, AP Biology, and Engineering teacher.
 As a native New Yorker, she enjoys exploring the rich cultural experiences that Pennsylvania has to offer with her husband, Justin, and baby boys, Aidan and Matthew.

 Richard Pugh Director of Campus Ministry and Student Activities